- 2e Newsletter

 - Contact Us

 Professor Emeritus Bob Seney is retired from teaching in the Masters of Gifted Studies Program at Mississippi University for Women.
-At conferences, he often presents a session titled “What’s New in Young Adult Literature.”
+He has been 2e Newsletter's children's book columnist since 2007.
 Reach him at firstname.lastname@example.org.